-- The "Getting Started" campaign, your basic onboarding sequence to help users hit the ground running, promotes only the most essential features to reach that "aha!" activation moment.
+- The "Getting Started" campaign, your basic onboarding sequence to help users hit the ground running, promotes only the most essential features to reach that "aha!" moment.

 - The "Upgrade to Paid" campaign (if you use the freemium model) to get free users to upgrade by reiterating the value they're already getting and highlighting the features they are missing by not upgrading to paid plans.

 You can also use the Product Led Onboarding board designed by Inturact to make sure you don't miss any step.
 This board guides your team through exercises to pinpoint issues with the onboarding process for your software and offers solutions for improving it.
 It also helps you create emails and in-app messages to support the updated onboarding.